Imrancham/Graph/README.md

 Graph Algorithms:

-A class graph describes a graph (directed or undirected) which is defined by number of nodes, number of edges and  given by an adjacency list as a vector of integers i.e. vestor< vector < int > >, as a privet element, Where each row represents the adjacencey list of its corresponding node.
+A class graph describes a graph (directed or undirected) which is defined by number of nodes, number of edges and  given by an adjacency list as a vector of integers i.e. vestor< vector < int > >, Where each row represents the adjacencey list of its corresponding node.

 Each objcet (graph) can be initilized by one of the following constructors: